echo3Dco/Unity-echo3D-demo-Face-Filter/README.md

 ## Learn More

-Refer to our [documentation](https://docs.echoar.xyz/unity/) to learn more about how to use Unity and echoAR.
+Refer to our [documentation](https://docs.echo3D.co/unity/) to learn more about how to use Unity and echo3D.

 ## Support

-Feel free to reach out at [support@echoAR.xyz](mailto:support@echoAR.xyz) or join our [support channel on Slack](https://join.slack.com/t/echoar/shared_invite/enQtNTg4NjI5NjM3OTc1LWU1M2M2MTNlNTM3NGY1YTUxYmY3ZDNjNTc3YjA5M2QyNGZiOTgzMjVmZWZmZmFjNGJjYTcxZjhhNzk3YjNhNjE).
+Feel free to reach out at [support@echo3D.co](mailto:support@echo3D.co) or join our [support channel on Slack](https://go.echo3D.co/join).